Uncertainty over exchange of sweets between BSF, Pakistan Rangers on Eid

-Uncertainty prevailed over exchange of sweets between Border Security Force (BSF) and Pakistan Rangers at the Attari-Wagah border on Eid on Monday.
-This comes in the wake of tension between India and Pakistan after abrogation of Article 370 in j&K. .
+Uncertainty prevailed over exchange of sweets between Border Security Force (BSF) and Pakistan Rangers at Attari-Wagah border on the occasion of Eid-al-Adah on Monday.
+The apprehension over the move comes amid tension Between India and Pakistan over abrogation of Article 370 from Kashmir Valley.

-“Traditionally, on Eid, the Rangers offers us sweets and we reciprocate.
-Tomorrow, we will wait for Rangers’ gesture and then respond accordingly,” said BSF Amritsar sector deputy inspector general (DIG) JS Oberoi.
+“Traditionally, on the occasion of Eid, Pakistan Rangers offers us sweets and we reciprocate.
+Tomorrow, we will wait for rangers’ gesture and then respond accordingly.
+It depends on rangers’ move,” said BSF deputy inspector general (DIG), Amritsar sector, JS Oberoi.

-Forces of both sides have been following the tradition of exchanging sweets and gifts on festivals such as Diwali and Eid, as well as on Independence Day and Republic Day functions of the two neighboring countries.
+Forces of both sides have been following the tradition of exchanging sweets and gifts on festivals like Diwali and Eid, as well as on Independence Day and Republic Day functions of the two neighboring countries.

 Another BSF official on condition of anonymity said, “After India stripped Kashmir of its special status, Pakistan has downgraded diplomatic relations and suspended bilateral trade with India.
 There is good chance that rangers will not offer sweet to us.”